michaelshiloh/robotaPsyche/lectureNotes.md

   }
 ````

-One further consideration: Our robot might have a limited ability to steer: is
+How can we simulate the effect of the robot's mass on steering?
-it small and nimble, or heavy and lumbering?
+Is it small and nimble, or heavy and lumbering?
+We limit the steering force:

 ````
 class Vehicle {